 Bryant is also gaining valuable experience at Randolph, where she’s a regular fixture at The Maier Museum of Art at Randolph College.

 In addition to volunteering, she organized the public art project, Yarning for Unity, last year.

-The exhibit, on display in the Maier’s front lobby, features work on loan from the collection of the Honorable Paul Whitehead, Jr.
+More recently, she created interpretive materials for the Maier exhibition Beyond the Sound: In Memory of Sandra Whitehead.
+Currently on display in the front lobby, it features work on loan from the collection of the Honorable Paul Whitehead, Jr.

 Whitehead supports an annual Maier lecture series in memory of his late wife, Sandra Whitehead, who was one of the first docents at the Maier.

-“It was clear how much he adored her and how much the exhibit would mean to him to have it in her name,” said Bryant, who also designed a website for the exhibition.
+“It was clear how much the exhibit would mean to him to have it in her name,” said Bryant, who also designed a website for the exhibition.
 “I had to make sure that the focus was not just on the art but also the history of the artwork and, most importantly, the history of its owners.
 Approaching my research with story-driven and person-centered perspectives has always been my desire.”

 Bryant has also spent time working in the College’s Ancient Collections Room.
 She photographed and catalogued the collection’s ancient metals over the summer before moving on to Roman coins, frescoes, and marbles this fall.